 o Proper stuff

-5 Other Requirements

-<This section is Optional.
-Define any other requirements not covered elsewhere in the SRS.
-This might include database requirements, internationalization requirements, legal requirements, reuse objectives for the project, and so on.
-Add any new sections that are pertinent to the project.>
+It is The POFIS system

 Appendix A – Data Dictionary

 <TODO: Data dictionary is used to track all the different variables, states and functional requirements that you described in your document.
 Make sure to include the complete list of all constants, state variables (and their possible states), inputs and outputs in a table.
 In the table, include the description of these items as well as all related operations and requirements.>